fdazen/fda-documentation/accounting.md

- - You will see a list of all the defaulted pay types enabled for your account:
+ - You will see a list of some defaulted pay types already enabled for your account:

 ![Accounting_8.png]({{site.baseurl}}/images/Accounting_8.png)